MateiGanea/ELK-Stack-Project/README.md

 <img src="https://raw.githubusercontent.com/MateiGanea/ELK-Stack-Project/main/network%20diagram.png" alt="network diagram">

-These files have been tested and used to generate a live ELK deployment on Azure.
+These files have been tested and used to generate a live ELK deployment on Azure using Ansible.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select playbook files may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Enter the playbook file._
+  <a href="https://github.com/MateiGanea/ELK-Stack-Project/blob/main/install_elk.yml">ELK playbook</a>
+  <a href="https://github.com/MateiGanea/ELK-Stack-Project/blob/main/pentest.yml">DVWA playbook</a>
+  <a href="https://github.com/MateiGanea/ELK-Stack-Project/blob/main/filebeat-playbook.yml">filebeat playbook</a>
+  <a href="https://github.com/MateiGanea/ELK-Stack-Project/blob/main/metricbeat_playbook.yml">metricbeat playbook</a>

 This document contains the following details:
 - Description of the Topologu